saeeda12/C-plus-plus-Tutorial/(3)C++ Data Types and Naming Conventions.md

 ```

 **Integer**
 Signed integers can hold both positive and negative values, meanwhile, unsigned integers can only hold positive values.
-Short types have half of the default size and long have twice the default size.
+Short types have half of the default size (2 bytes) and long is slightly larger than ints which are 4 bytes - however, it has become convention to define `int` and `long` to be the same size on standard computers (Lee, Chapter 2, page 33).
 ```
 int x = 47;

-unsigned long int y = 23;
+unsigned long int y = 23056;
+is the same as
+unsigned long y = 23056;
 ```

 **Floating Point**